-- (a) the financial report of Securities Exchanges Guarantee Corporation is in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the company's financial position as at 30 June 2014 and of its performance for the year ended on that date; and - (ii) complying with Australian Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Regulations 2001. - (b) the company's financial report also complies with International Financial Reporting Standards as disclosed in Note 1.
+- (a) the financial report of the company is in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the company's financial position as at 30 June 2015 and of its performance for the year ended on that date; and - (ii) complying with Australian Accounting Standards (including the Australian Accounting Interpretations), the Corporations Regulations 2001. - (b) the company's financial report also complies with International Financial Reporting Standards as disclosed in Note 1.